This notebook shortly explains how to use Quandary through the python interface.¶

 # - Test if the time-step size is small enough (aka if "Pmin" is large enough):

-# Compare the outcome (uT or fidelity) of various simulation runs, for increasing numbers of time-steps (increasing "Pmin").
-The fidelity amongst those runs should not vary much.
-If it does, the time-step size should be decreased (by using a larger "Pmin").
+# * Simulate the pulses again with smaller Pmin and compare the uT or fidelity.
+If the fidelity differs significantly, time-step size should be decreased further (by using a larger "Pmin").
 Have a look at the 'timestep_richardson_est' function in quandary.py, which might be helpful to do this test.

 # - Check if the correct pulses are used (e.g. by plotting the returned p and q after "simulation" runs as well as after calling 'evalControl(..)')